Szymon Weirauch

-Szymon Weirauch (born 5 March 2004) is a Polish professional footballer who plays as a goalkeeper for Ekstraklasa club Lechia Gdańsk.
+Szymon Weirauch (born 5 March 2004) is a Polish professional footballer who plays as a goalkeeper for I liga club Lechia Gdańsk.

 Career

 Zagłębie Lubin

 Weirauch debuted for Zagłębie's second team on 24 October 2020, in a 1–0 victory over Lechia Zielona Góra.
 He made his debut in Ekstraklasa almost three years later, on 23 July 2023, in a 2–1 win over Ruch Chorzów.
 During the 2023–24 season, Weirauch played 26 matches, from which nine were played in the main team.

 Lechia Gdańsk

 On 19 June 2024, his transfer to fellow top-flight side Lechia Gdańsk was announced, for a reported transfer fee of 1 million PLN (approx. €230,000).
 After signing a five-year deal, he was assigned squad number 1.
 Weirauch made his first competitive appearance for Lechia on 23 August 2024 in a 1–2 home loss to Raków Częstochowa.